Lake Agawam, seen here in Southampton in 2023.

 East Hampton proposal

-Town officials say the exchange would allow the county to build "significant traffic improvements" at the intersection.
+Town officials say the transfer would allow the county to build "significant traffic improvements" at the intersection either with a roundabout or different solution.
 The roundabout would address "long-standing traffic delays, public safety and congestion issues," according to the town.

 The triangular property that separates the two roads is known as Lions Town Park, or Sherrill Triangle, and is considered part of the town's Nature Preserve.
 Councilman David Lys said the property had been gifted to East Hampton and added to the Nature Preserve in the early 1980s.